Pandas-DB/liquid-backend/README.md

 # Liquid Backend

-Liquid Backend is a modern real-time Data Backend
+Liquid Backend is an open-source real-time Data Backend.

 Its infrastructure is flexible to any data structure, highly-scalable, low-latency and serverless.